-Scientific Temperance Instruction replaced true education in public schools with propaganda and indoctrination.
-The Temperance Educational Quarterly furthered that transformation.
+Scientific Temperance Instruction replaced true education in public schools.
+It replaced it with propaganda and indoctrination.
+The Temperance Educational Quarterly furthered that change.
 Each issue had a detailed lesson plan on alcohol for teachers.
 One issue listed “Thirty Scientific Facts” for teachers to have students memorize.
 The “scientific facts” included these.

 - Alcohol ruins the character.

-- Alcohol prevents men from obtaining good positions.
+- Alcohol prevents men from getting good jobs.

-- Nearly all business houses refuse to employ drinkers because they can not be trusted.
+- Nearly all businesses refuse to hire drinkers.
+That is because they can not be trusted.
 They are careless, dull and irresponsible.6

 But the magazine had much more for general readers.
-There were reports of studies showing the harmful effects of alcohol on plants and animals.
+There were reports of studies showing the harmful effects of alcohol.
 It had stories of the horrible tragedies caused by even sipping a little alcohol.
 There were temperance poems and quotations.
 There were programs for Frances Willard Day.
 (The fourth Friday in October.
 Often called Temperance Day.)
 There were pledge forms for lifelong teetotalism.
 And there were anecdotes presented as evidence for abstention.

 The tone of the magazine was one of absolutism.